 Nor did I mention attention issues as a possible reason to investigate.
 I’m going to assume that you realize attention issues play a role in nearly EVERYTHING.
 If you ask your child to take his time, and that leads to a marked improvement in handwriting, then tadah!
 You’ve unmasked the culprit.
 Kudos for your successful sleuthing!

 Likely, though, your child’s particular challenges with handwriting are due to a combination of reasons, not just one.
 Keep investigating.
 Keep sleuthing.
-I hope I’ve thoroughly armed you with the information you need to take most of the guesswork out of what steps to take next.
+I hope I’ve thoroughly armed you with the information you need to take most of the guesswork out of which steps to take next.

 Oh yeah, here’s what to do next.
 If you’d like to take your investigative skills even further, to take a deeper dive into learning differences and difficulties, learn more about online parent training here.